iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/References Aug 2022/Paper Review Aug 2022.md

 	Learning via the Alternating Direction
 	Method of Multipliers\>, pg 23.
 	> #INVESTIGATE #URGENT
+	>
+	> This paper: [link](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf), talks about the dynamical system interpretations of some of the methods.
 1. >For example, lasso can be viewed as a simple statistical model with the negative log-likelihood from $y=A x+\varepsilon$, where $\varepsilon$ is a standard normal measurement error, corresponding to the norm $l(x)=\|A x-y\|^2$, and each parameter $x_j$ has independent Laplace priors corresponding to the regularization penalty $\phi(x)=|x|$ (Refers to page 429, 224, machine learning a probabilistic perspective by Kevin P Murphy for more details).
+2. "Mimicking the Froward-Backwards approach, Patric Nost, [Lorenzo And Alberto (2014)](https://arxiv.org/abs/1407.6723) defines the Douglas Rachford (DR) envelope as: ", my question is, what is it mimicking from the Forward Backwards Envelope exactly?